Ashaxer/TelegramGamesOnPC-HamsterXEmpire-/README.md

 2. Download this file and save it anywhere
 3. Open the extension, click on 'Options' and then 'Load Rules' and then select the downloaded file
 4. Enjoy

+**If this method failed to load your game, Open an issue and mention the telegram username of the game**